antedeguemon/makeup_formatter/README.md

 - Inserting HTML elements into your highlighted code
 - It is also compatible with [Phoenix Live View](https://github.com/phoenixframework/phoenix_live_view)

-Check a demo of highlighted code highlighted by Makeup using MakeupFormatter [here](https://vicente.pl/code/code.html).
+Check a demo of code highlighted by Makeup using MakeupFormatter [here](https://vicente.pl/code/code.html).

 ## Running